DPDK/dpdk/doc/guides/prog_guide/thread_safety_intel_dpdk_functions.rst

 cannot be done in multiple threads without using locking when a single hash or LPM table is accessed.
 Another alternative to locking would be to create multiple instances of these tables allowing each thread its own copy.

-The RX and TX of the PMD are the most critical aspects of an Intel® DPDK application and it is recommended that no locking be used as it will impact performance.
+The RX and TX of the PMD are the most critical aspects of a DPDK application and it is recommended that no locking be used as it will impact performance.
 Note, however, that these functions can safely be used from multiple threads when each thread is performing I/O on a different NIC queue.